Canada Infrastructure Canada

 - $2 billion to connect approximately 750,000 homes and small businesses to broadband in underserved communities, so Canadians can better participate in the digital economy.

 - $2 billion to invest in large-scale building retrofits to increase energy efficiency and help make communities more sustainable.

 - $1.5 billion for agriculture irrigation projects to help the agriculture sector enhance production, strengthen Canada's food security, and expand export opportunities.

 - $1.5 billion to accelerate the adoption of zero-emission buses and charging infrastructure so Canadians can have cleaner commutes.

-To accelerate the delivery of projects in which the CIB intends to invest, it will also allocate $500 million for project development and early construction works.
+To accelerate the delivery of projects in which the CIB is investing, it is also allocating $500 million for project development and early construction works.

 - Canada Infrastructure Bank Act